mrworf/detrackify-email/GUARD_SERVER.md

 Spanish, French, Chinese and Arabic are included; if no matching template exists the English version is used.
 These translations were generated automatically so minor errors may exist.

+When `--resolve` is enabled the server will attempt to determine the final destination of the provided link using a series of HEAD requests.
+The page will display a progress message while this happens and the continue button activates only once the real URL is known.
+The result is cached in memory and optionally persisted to a JSON file to speed up future requests.
+If the resolution fails the `/resolve` endpoint returns an error message along with an HTTP status code.
+In that case the browser falls back to the original URL once the timer expires.
+The cache key is `SHA1(b64 + SHA1(b64))` where `b64` is the link payload.
+Entries older than the configured number of days are pruned every 24 hours and the cache never grows beyond the specified maximum size.

+### Endpoints

+All endpoints except `/resource/` are served below the `/guard/` prefix:

+* `/guard/<sha>/<b64>` — Show the warning page and handle the POST when link resolution is disabled.
+* `/guard/resolve` — POST endpoint used by JavaScript to resolve the final URL.
+Returns JSON `{url, hash}`.
+* `/guard/go` — POST endpoint that performs the redirect once a URL has been resolved.
+* `/guard/common.js` — Shared JavaScript for the countdown and optional resolution.
+* `/guard/common.css` — Common stylesheet used by the warning pages.
+* `/resource/<path>` — Optional static resources such as images.

 ## Using a reverse proxy